All Episodes

 Because the First Amendment is supposed to allow the free exercise of religion, but also prohibit the establishment of a religion.

-Seems like it to me too, my friend.
+Seems like it to me, too, my friend.

 David, thanks for the call.

-It of course goes on against the Boy Scouts.
+It, of course, goes on against the Boy Scouts.

-We have a federal judge down here who has ruled in San Diego that the Boy Scouts are a religious organization and therefore should be evicted from their camp in uh Balboa Park in downtown San Diego.
+We have a federal judge down here who has ruled in San Diego that the Boy Scouts are a religious organization and therefore should be evicted from their camp in Balboa Park in downtown San Diego.

 They've been there for, I don't know, 60, 70 years.

-One of those, by the way, did survive, and uh Paula Call uh was the wife of a husband who was one of the lucky ones, and she she said this about how he did survive.
+And Paula Call was the wife of a husband who was one of the lucky ones.

-My son said that he pulled him from the poll.
+But talking to my son, my son said that he pulled him from the poll.

-Um if if and I I know that that has saved his life.
+And I know that that has saved his life.

-The scout saved his son's life, uh as his father's life.
+The scout saved his father's life.

-Uh you know what?
+You know what?

 If you're offended, start your own scouts.